ReactiveX/RxGo/README.md

 * [Retry](http://reactivex.io/documentation/operators/retry.html) — if a source Observable sends an onError notification, resubscribe to it in the hopes that it will complete without error

 ### Observable Utility Operators
-* [Do](http://reactivex.io/documentation/operators/do.html) - register an action to take upon a variety of Observable lifecycle events
+* [DoOnNext/DoOnError/DoOnCompleted](http://reactivex.io/documentation/operators/do.html) - register an action to take upon a variety of Observable lifecycle events
 * Run - create an Observer without consuming the emitted items
 * Send - send the Observable items in a specific channel
-* ToMap/ToMapWithValueSelector - stores the Observable items in a map
-* ToSlice - stores the Observable items in a slice

 ### Conditional and Boolean Operators
 * [All](http://reactivex.io/documentation/operators/all.html) — determine whether all items emitted by an Observable meet some criteria